Commuter Students

 Parking

-Register your vehicle(s) with Averett’s Security Office and display the appropriate decal when parking on campus.
-Many areas adjacent to the campus are restricted for “Parking By Permit Only.”
+Register your vehicle(s) with Averett’s Public Safety Office and display the appropriate decal when parking on campus.
+Many areas adjacent to the campus are restricted for “Parking by Permit Only.”
 These spaces are for city residents who hold special permits.
 The Danville Police Department will ticket or tow cars without the appropriate city permit.
 Parking & Campus Map